charliecalvert/CloudNotes/Assignments/Prog270Midterm2016.md

 ## Turn it in

-Put the markdown for your completed site in your repository in a folder called **Week07-Markdown**.
+Make sure the markdown for your completed site in your repository in the folder called **AllTest**.

 Put the HTML for your completed site in your repository in a folder called **Week07-HTML**.
 There are numerous ways to get the HTML from your web site to your repository.
 One might be to issue a command similar to this: